phernst/pyctl/README.md

 If everything works well, you should see this projection:
 ![example-projection](examples/readme_example.png?raw=true)

+This and more example scripts can be found in the 'examples' folder of this repository.

 If you have any problems or questions regarding the CTL or PyCTL, please contact us:
 <sw4g.production@gmail.com>.